syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% tabs %}
 {% highlight c# %}
-//New instance of ExcelEngine is created

-//Equivalent to launching Microsoft Excel with no workbooks open
+//New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open

-//Instantiate the spreadsheet creation engine

-ExcelEngine excelEngine = new ExcelEngine();
+//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();

-//Instantiate the Excel application object

-IApplication application = excelEngine.Excel;
+//Instantiate the Excel application object IApplication application = excelEngine.Excel;
 {% endhighlight %}

 {% highlight vb %}
-'New instance of ExcelEngine is created

-'Equivalent to launching Microsoft Excel with no workbooks open

-'Instantiate the spreadsheet creation engine
+'New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open 'Instantiate the spreadsheet creation engine
 Dim excelEngine As ExcelEngine = New ExcelEngine()

 'Instantiate the Excel application object
 Dim application As IApplication = excelEngine.Excel
+{% endhighlight %}

+{% highlight UWP %}
+//New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open
+//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();

+//Instantiate the Excel application object IApplication application = excelEngine.Excel;
+{% endhighlight %}

+{% highlight ASP.NET Core %}
+//New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open
+//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();

+//Instantiate the Excel application object IApplication application = excelEngine.Excel;
+{% endhighlight %}

+{% highlight Xamarin %}
+//New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open
+//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();

+//Instantiate the Excel application object IApplication application = excelEngine.Excel;
 {% endhighlight %}
 {% endtabs %}